 These are just a few of the key questions that stood out to me.
 If you want to see more and participate in the next twitter chat search #AAWiSTEM on twitter.

 What do you think about Science Policy?
+Comment below.

-I look forward to see what the next twitter chat is about.
+I look forward to seeing what the next twitter chat is about.
 I am working toward being more active on twitter.
 Do you participate in STEM/Science chats?
 If so what twitter chats do you recommend?
 Leave the #Name in the comments below.